cvxpy/cvxpy/doc/source/tutorial/constraints/index.rst

 CVXPY provides interfaces to many mixed-integer solvers, including open source and commercial solvers.
 For licensing reasons, CVXPY does not install any of the preferred solvers by default.

-The preferred open source mixed-integer solvers in CVXPY are GLPK_MI, CBC and SCIP.
+The preferred open source mixed-integer solvers in CVXPY are HiGHS, GLPK_MI, CBC and SCIP.
 The CVXOPT python package provides CVXPY with access to GLPK_MI; CVXOPT can be installed by running ``pip install cvxopt`` in your command line or terminal.
 SCIP supports nonlinear models, but GLPK_MI and CBC do not.

-CVXPY comes with ECOS_BB -- an open source mixed-integer nonlinear solver -- by default.
-However ECOS_BB will not be called automatically; you must explicitly call ``prob.solve(solver='ECOS_BB')`` if you want to use it (:ref:`changed in CVXPY 1.1.6 <changes116>`).
-This policy stems from the fact that there are recurring correctness issues with ECOS_BB.
-If you rely on this solver for some application then you need to be aware of the increased risks that come with using it.
-If you need to use an open-source mixed-integer nonlinear solver from CVXPY, then we recommend you install SCIP.

-If you need to solve a large mixed-integer problem quickly, or if you have a nonlinear mixed-integer model that is challenging for SCIP, then you will need to use a commercial solver such as CPLEX, GUROBI, XPRESS, MOSEK, or COPT.
+If you need to solve a large mixed-integer problem quickly, or if you have a nonlinear mixed-integer model that is challenging for SCIP or HiGHS, then you will need to use a commercial solver such as CPLEX, GUROBI, XPRESS, MOSEK, or COPT.
 Commercial solvers require licenses to run.
 CPLEX, GUROBI, and MOSEK provide free licenses to those in academia (both students and faculty), as well as trial versions to those outside academia.